kajchang/NovaBlitz/README.md

 # NovaBlitz API

-A restful JSON API for the cards in the [NovaBlitz card game](https://novablitz.com/) in under 50 lines of code.
+A restful JSON API for the cards in the [NovaBlitz card game](https://novablitz.com/).

 Live on PythonAnywhere [here](http://novablitz.pythonanywhere.com/cards/acolyteofhalos).